gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

     )
 }
 ```

 If you have made it this far congratulations!
-You have now dynamically generated your sites navigation and can add new site links dynamically by adding entries to the `gatsby-config.js` file.
+You have now dynamically generated your site's navigation and can add new site links dynamically by adding entries to the `gatsby-config.js` file.
 Be sure to check out more documentation for more in-depth examples of how to achieve other common tasks using Gatsby.